Pregnancy and workPrenatal care - work

 - Is the workplace ventilated (Is there proper airflow to let the chemicals out)?

-- What is in place to protect workers from hazards?
+- What system is in place to protect workers from hazards?

-If you work with a computer, you may notice numbness or tingling in your hands.
+If you work on a computer, you may notice numbness or tingling in your hands.
 This may be carpal tunnel syndrome.
-The numbness and tingling is caused by the body holding onto extra fluid.
+The numbness and tingling is caused by your body holding onto extra fluid.

 The fluid causes swelling of tissues, which pinch down on the nerves in the hands.
 It is common in pregnancy as women retain extra fluid.